doctrine-extensions/DoctrineExtensions/doc/translatable.md

 In some cases we need a default translation as a fallback if record does not have a translation on globaly used locale.
 In that case Translation Listener takes the current value of Entity.
-But there is a way to specify a **default locale** which would force Entity to not update it`s field if current locale is not a default
+So if **default locale** is specified and it matches the locale in which record is being translated - it will not create extra translation but use original values instead.
+If translation fallback is set to **false** it will fill untranslated values as blanks

 To set the default locale:

     $translationListener->setDefaultLocale('en_us');

+To set translation fallback:

+    $translationListener->setTranslationFallback(true); // default is false

-Default locale should be set on the **TranslationListener** initialization once, since it can impact your current records if it will be changed.
+Note: Default locale should be set on the **TranslationListener** initialization once, since it can impact your current records if it will be changed.
+As it will not store extra record in translation table.

 ### Translation Entity